-The nineteen stainless steel elements included in the exhibition suspended from the ceiling to create a floating archipelago of cloud-like shapes.
-Metaphorically imagined as islands, countries, or continents, the multi-lingual sculptures speak to the diversity of language and culture, while simultaneously suggesting that global interconnectedness can be a path to tolerance and acceptance.
+Installed in the State Street Gallery, Talking Continents includes nineteen stainless steel sculptures suspended in the gallery space to create a floating archipelago of cloud-like shapes.
+Plensa’s biomorphic creations are comprised of a multitude of die-cut steel letters derived from nine different languages.
+Metaphorically imagined as islands or continents, the multi-lingual sculptures speak to the diversity of language and culture, while simultaneously gesturing toward global interconnectedness as a path to tolerance and acceptance.
 This notion of universal understanding is reinforced by representations of human figures seated atop five of the floating continents.
 Similarly assembled from a steel motif of alphabetic characters, the gathering of figures encourages us to think about the ways in which we are linked together as a collective humanity.
 Through his installation, Plensa offers us a space to meet, observe, and contemplate while engaging in a dialogue that inspires inward reflection and outward generosity.

 Generous funding for Jaume Plensa: Talking Continents has been provided by the David and Paula Kraemer Fund; Ellen Rosner and Paul J. Reckwerdt; Mary Ellyn and Joe Sensenbrenner; Peggy and Tom Pyle; Gina and Michael Carter; National Guardian Life Insurance; Lynda and Charles Clark; Dynee and Barney Sheafor; Sara Guyer and Scott Straus; Karen and Craig Christianson; RSM; Wisconsin Public Radio; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts; and MMoCA Volunteers.